Rational partition models under iterative proportional scaling: Generalized Running Intersection Property

-\begin{theorem} If a \multipart matrix $A^{1,\dots,\ell+1}$ satisfies the generalized running intersection property, then $I(A^{1,\dots,\ell+1})$ can be obtained via a toric fiber product.
+\begin{theorem} Let $A^{1,\dots,\ell+1}$ be a \multipart matrix that satisfies the generalized running intersection property.
+Then $I(A^{1,\dots,\ell+1})$ can be obtained via a toric fiber product.
 In particular this toric fiber product is given by $\ker(\psi)$, defined in \eqref{eq:TFP}. \end{theorem}